 iv.
 Interior finishes, with detailed explanation for public spaces v.
-Potential locations for artwork commissioned under the Art in Architecture program, if applicable, as determined by the collaboration of the artist, architect, and Art in Architecture Panel a.
-Demolition plans b.
+Potential locations for artwork commissioned under the Art in Architecture program, if applicable, as determined by the collaboration of the artist, architect, and Art in Architecture Panel b.
 Building floor plans, showing:

-- i.
+i.
 Spaces individually delineated and labeled

-- ii.
+ii.
 Enlarged layouts of special spaces

-- iii.
+iii.
 Dimensions